Becky Willoughby MBACP Integrative Counsellor Child and Family Counselling

 - We have access to a wonderfully therapeutic yoga therapist who works independantly from Willow for those clients wanting one to one sessions in conjunction with counselling.
 We also have connections with CAMHS children's mental health team along with links for medical and psychological support with Eating Disordesrs.

 - As a team we also work with courts to support parents moving through the seperation pricess where CAFCAS may be involved.
 Please contact for details.

 I work within a period Victorian house set on the edge of Tring High Street.

 Willow Therapy is situated on the second floor alongside other independent practitioners.

 The room is tucked away off the main High Street offering anonymity but conveniently located for ease of access via bus train and car with ample parking in the nearby car park or off road parking.

 We now have the addition of Willow Snug a small room set out under the branch of Willow which incorporates a holistic holding environment.
-Aling with the additional room we have use of in Chartridge.
-Our group support work is carried out at Chartridge.
+Alongside Willow Snug is our office where Admin work to support Willow and the team.

 Please feel free to visit my Website or Facebook page for any further information or testimonies on sessions with me at Willow Therapy.

 |Face to face counselling:||Yes|

 One of our rooms is accessible via one level therefore suitable for those unable to manage stairs.
 We also have access to our rented room in Chartridge on limited days for full disability access.
 Please ask for details when enquiring.